A pasta maker in a kitchen settingA pasta maker in a kitchen setting

 It’s also important to note that you should never submerge your pasta maker in water or run it under a faucet.
 This can cause damage to the machine’s internal components and lead to rust or corrosion.
 Instead, use a damp cloth to wipe down the machine and remove any remaining debris.
 Additionally, make sure to store your pasta maker in a dry, cool place to prevent any moisture from accumulating and causing damage over time.

-See also How to cook vegetable curry using a Dutch oven?
+See also How to cook meatballs using a slow cooker?

 What to Do if Your Pasta Maker Gets Wet or Rusty